 This article originally appeared in November 2022.

-Neil R. Stout is Professor of History emeritus at the University of Vermont.
-He is past president of the New England Historical Association and sometime editor of Vermont History, the journal of the Vermont Historical Society.
+Neil R. Stout was Professor of History emeritus at the University of Vermont.
+He was past president of the New England Historical Association and sometime editor of Vermont History, the journal of the Vermont Historical Society.
 His books include The Royal Navy in America, 1760-1775 and The Perfect Crisis.
 He passed away in February, 2023 (1932-2023).